 You can also read testimonials here from other people who have successfully used the software to print messages for court or their lawyer.

-Screenshots - Are they helpful for printing text messages for trial?
+Are iPhone screenshots helpful for printing text messages for court or trial?

 Taking screenshots of your text messages can sometimes be an easy solution, however it all depends on your specific needs.
 Things to keep in mind about screenshots on both Android devices and iPhones or iPads include: